brainnetome/diffusionkit/source/userguide.rst

  E(b)=\frac{S({b})}{S(0)}=\exp(-{b}D)
  \end{equation} $$

 where D is known as the apparent diffusion coefﬁcient (ADC) which reﬂects the property of surrounding tissues.
 Note that in general ADC D is also dependent on G in a complex way.
 However, free diffusion in DTI assumes D is only dependent on the direction of G, i.e. .
 The early works in dMRI reported that ADC D is dependent on gradient direction u and used two or three DWI images in different directions to detect the properties of tissues.
-Then Basser et al. introduced diffusion tensor `[12] <reference.html#id12>`_ to represent ADC as $D(\\bf{u}) = {\\bf u^{T}}{\\bf D}\\bf{u}$, where ${\\bf D}$ is called as the diffusion tensor, which is a 3 × 3 symmetric positive deﬁnite matrix independent of u.
+ Then Basser et al. introduced diffusion tensor `[12] <reference.html#id12>`_ to represent ADC as $D(\\bf{u}) = {\\bf u^{T}}{\\bf D}\\bf{u}$, where ${\\bf D}$ is called as the diffusion tensor, which is a 3 × 3 symmetric positive deﬁ nite matrix independent of u.
 This method is called as diffusion tensor imaging (DTI) and is the most common method nowadays in dMRI technique.
 In DTI, the signal E(b) is represented as

 .. raw:: html